isomerpages/moe-peicaisec/_academic/Blended Learning/For Students.md

 You can expect the following features of a HBL day:

-·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Learning will take place from home.
+* Learning will take place from home.

-·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Asynchronous lesson.
+* Asynchronous lesson.
 Your subject teachers for that day will assign you learning tasks online, and you can decide on the sequence of completing them.
 Your teachers will also recommend the duration of time you should spend on the learning tasks so as to help you better plan your learning schedule for the day.

-·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You will be completing your learning tasks via different modes that include both online (eg. watching a video on YouTube) &amp; offline (e.g., completing a worksheet) activities so as to ensure that there is no excessive screen time.
+* You will be completing your learning tasks via different modes that include both online (eg. watching a video on YouTube) &amp; offline (e.g., completing a worksheet) activities so as to ensure that there is no excessive screen time.

-·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Your teachers will monitor your learning and provide feedback so as to better guide your learning.
+* Your teachers will monitor your learning and provide feedback so as to better guide your learning.

 **Structure of HBL Days**